Results for “Title X”

 Republican gubernatorial candidate Perry Johnson's income tax elimination plan faces scrutiny as budget experts warn it would require deep cuts to essential state programs including Medicaid and education.

-April 3, 2026·Michigan Capitol·5 sources - elections
+April 3, 2026·Michigan Capitol·5 sources - policy

 Michigan Democrats Launch Billboard Campaign Blaming Duggan for Toxic Dirt Scandal